IBM/operand-deployment-lifecycle-manager/docs/design/create-cr-by-operandrequest.md

         replicas: 3
 ```

-The above `OperandRequest` will create two `db2` custom resources in the `my-service` namespace and the `db2` operator will be created in the namespace specified in the OperandRegistry `ibm-common-services/common-services`.
+The above `OperandRequest` will create two `db2` custom resources in the `my-service` namespace and the `db2` operator will be created in the namespace specified in the OperandRegistry `common-service` in the `ibm-common-service` namespace.

 The first custom resource is